guilatrova/latrovacommits-articles/posts/2019/2019-12-18-ansible-automate-backups/post.md

 ---
-tags: [DevOps, Ubuntu, Productivity]
+tags: [DevOps, Ubuntu, Productivity, ansible]
 ---

-# As a DevOps here's how you should be doing your backups and getting back to work quickly
+# As a DevOps here's how you should be doing your backups

 As a DevOps engineer, there's nothing that I do today that I don't consider how I can automate to be faster and more productive and recently I noticed everything I have always been doing after formatting my dev notebook, which is pretty much: